42-josaykos/42-minishell/README.md

 ## Notes:

 - A function to execute commands: the function should look in the PATH and execute the right executable.
->>>>>>> main